 So you can switch the uses every day and stay safe.

-For the very reason, you will find the top-notch cooking experts and restaurants using stainless steel over other cookware material.
+For this very reason, you will find top-notch cooking experts and restaurants using stainless steel over other cookware materials.

 Therefore, it’s necessary to have stainless steel but keep a hand on other materials too.